StoneCypher/derp/README.md

 It is un-slow.

 (Now let's wait for someone to tell us how they're going to run out of RAM for their gigundous site that they run on a Commodore 64.
 This server is not exactly the right choice for, let's say, writing an imgur.
 This is a good approach for a site whose static content is south of half a gig, on servers contemporary to late 2013.
-If you actually need a disk full of content, don't de-disc.)
+If you actually need a disk full of content, don't de-disk.)